Alma Eko, Productos Ecológicos libres de Plásticos. Alma Eko

 What is citric acid?

-It has a dual function as it is a degreaser and also a disinfectant, and is also a non-toxic and ecological alternative as it is biodegradable.
+It has a dual function as it is a degreaser and also a disinfectant, and it is also a non-toxic and ecological alternative as it is biodegradable.

-Cleaning dishwasher with residue
+Cleaning dishwasher residue

-Unclogging the dirt from the washing machine
+Unclog dirt from the washing machine

 Eco-friendly carpet cleaner